tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/location-service.md

 ## listLocationsBy

-Following various APIs are provided for listing locations with filtering criteria:
+The following various APIs are provided for listing locations with filtering criteria:

 ### @extref[ComponentType](csw_scaladoc:csw/location/models/ComponentType)

-Filters locations based on provided `ComponentType`, for example, HCD, Assembly, Sequencer etc.
+Filters locations based on provided `ComponentType` (HCD, Assembly, Sequencer, etc.)

-Following example demonstrate a use case where script sends Offline command to all the Assemblies.
+The following example demonstrates a use case where the script sends an Offline command to all of the Assemblies currently registered.

 Kotlin
 :   @@snip [LocationServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LocationServiceDslExample.kts) { #list-locations-by-comp-type }

 ### @extref[ConnectionType](csw_scaladoc:csw/location/models/ConnectionType)

-Filters locations based on provided `ConnectionType`, for example, AkkaType, HttpType, TcpType etc.
+Filters locations based on provided `ConnectionType` (AkkaType, HttpType, TcpTyp,e etc.)

-Following example demonstrate a use case where script locks all the components i.e. Assemblies and HCD's.
+The following example demonstrates a use case where the script locks all of the components i.e. Assemblies and HCD's.

 Kotlin
 :   @@snip [LocationServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LocationServiceDslExample.kts) { #list-locations-by-connection-type }

 @@@ note

-Following import is required for creating `ConnectionType` and `ComponentType`
+The following import is required for using `ConnectionType` and `ComponentType`:

 ```kotlin
 import esw.ocs.dsl.highlevel.models.*